saltstack/salt/doc/topics/reactor/index.rst

 is running a supported release.

 .. note::
-  state ids of reactors for runners and wheel should all be unique. they can overwrite each other when added to the async queue. causing lost reactions
+  State ids of reactors for runners and wheels should all be unique.Tthey can overwrite each other when added to the async queue causing lost reactions

 The below two examples are equivalent: